 How to claim so a review barely registers

-Capture the evidence as the work happens, not after.
-Your team already produces the raw material every day — commits, tickets, pull requests, the Slack thread where someone says "that approach failed, trying X instead."
-That is your SR&ED narrative.
-It's strongest the moment it's created, weakest when it's summarized from memory in March.
+Start with capturing the evidence as the work happens, not after.
+Your team already produces the raw material every day: commits, tickets, pull requests, the Slack thread where someone says "that approach failed, trying X instead."
+That is your SR&ED narrative, strongest the moment it's created and weakest when it's summarized from memory in March.

-Connect the technical story to the financial one.
-A review can test both.
+Then connect the technical story to the financial one, because a review can test both.
 When the story of what you were solving lines up with the records of who worked on it and what it cost, the two halves back each other up.
 Pull them apart and each one looks thinner.

-And get a real expert to stand behind the claim before it's filed.
+Last, get a real expert to stand behind the claim before it's filed.
 This is the part software can't do for you.
-A tool can organize evidence and draft a narrative fast.
-A tool does not sit across the table from a CRA reviewer.
+A tool can organize evidence and draft a narrative fast, but it doesn't sit across the table from a CRA reviewer.
 A qualified, independent SR&ED expert who has checked your claim, knows where it's strong, and can defend it is what turns a review into a conversation instead of a scramble.
 Automation gets you a fast, organized draft.
 Expert review makes it defensible.
 You want both.

 That's how Glauq is built.
 We document SR&ED-eligible work continuously, inside the tools your team already uses, so the evidence is captured as you build.
 Then a qualified, independent SR&ED expert reviews every claim before it's filed.
 By the time a review letter could ever land, the answers are already in the file.
 And because we charge a flat fee instead of a cut of your refund, claiming this way doesn't cost you a slice of the money you get back.